 — Joss, United Kingdom

 By traditional, I mean following established tradtions regarding both philosophy and practice.
-Some established traditions concerning the philosophy of Tai Chi Chuan include convictions that the aims of Tai Chi Chuan are to attain health, longevity, combat efficiency, and spiritual joy, and that the fundamental operating force to acheive these aims is chi.
-Some established traditions concerning the practice of Taijiquan include showing respect to the master, training diligently every day, and emphasizing on developing “kung” rather than on learning techniques.
+Some established traditions concerning the philosophy of Tai Chi Chuan include convictions that the aims of Tai Chi Chuan are to attain health, longevity, combat efficiency, and spiritual joy, and that the fundamental operating force to acheive these aims is chi (spelt as "qi" in Romanized Chinese).
+Some established traditions concerning the practice of Taijiquan include showing respect to the master, training diligently every day, and emphasizing on developing “kung” (spelt as "gong" in Romanized Chinese) rather than on learning techniques.

 What, then, are the traditional ways of Tai Chi Chuan to attain health and longevity?
 They include employing appropriate movements, breathing and meditation to clear toxic waste, to increase energy volume and flow, to build a pearl of energy at the abdominal energy field, and to attain mental freshness and inner peace.
 All styles of Tai Chi Chuan, if they are practised as genuine Tai Chi Chuan, use these traditional ways.
 On the other hand, taking vitamins or drugs, running or skipping over a rope, and using mechanical means like springs and weights are non-traditional.

 In my opinion, much of Tai Chi taught today is non-traditional.
 Many modern Tai Chi practitioners or players are fond of saying that their art is not for fighting, and they seldom have any experience of chi.
 These are two glaring examples, although many people may be blind to the glare, that they have deviated from tradition.
 In other words, while Tai Chi Chuan is traditionally an internal, martial art, there is nothing internal or martial in much of the Tai Chi played today.